Metrics

 The dashboards that Cortex ships with are the following:

 Cortex exposes more metrics with Prometheus, that can be potentially useful.
-To check the available metrics, access the Explore
+To check the available metrics, access the `Explore` menu in grafana and press the `Metrics` button.

 You can use any of these metrics to set up your own dashboards.